Lakshyasaharan5/go-concurrency-visualiser/README.md

 - **Color-coded blocking times** – highlight when goroutines are blocked (e.g., on I/O or synchronization) using distinct colors for better visibility.
 - **Channel visualization** – draw edges to show communication between goroutines via channels, making data flow easier to trace.
-- **Automatic JSON pipeline** – remove the manual `go run main.go > frontend/src/data.js` step by passing trace data from backend to frontend automatically.
-- **Docker support** – provide a ready-to-use Docker image so users can spin up the entire setup with a single command.
 - **Command-line interface (CLI)** – add a lightweight CLI tool to generate traces, parse them, and launch the frontend without extra steps.